-- (a) Two mixtures: (i) A + B(ii) C + B; - (b) The concentration of mutagen ingredient B is the same in both mixtures; - (c) The concentration of ingredient A in mixture (i) equals that of ingredient C in mixture (ii);

-Marine and the same of the sam

-(d) Data on toxicity for A and C are available and substantially equivalent, i.e. they are in the same hazard category and are not expected to affect the germ cell mutagenicity of B.
+- (a) Two mixtures: (i) A + B (ii) C + B; - (b) The concentration of mutagen ingredient B is the same in both mixtures; - (c) The concentration of ingredient A in mixture (i) equals that of ingredient C in mixture (ii); - (d) Data on toxicity for A and C are available and substantially equivalent, i.e. they are in the same hazard category and are not expected to affect the germ cell mutagenicity of B.